tmpvar/text2gcode/README.md

 # text2gcode

-This is an executable library that turns text + (ttf|otf) fonts into gcode
+This is an executable module that turns text + (ttf|otf) fonts into gcode

 ## install